 Ghanaian Barber Shop art

-Beautiful decorative wooden board showcasing four ladies hairstyles in the style of traditional Ghanaian Barbershop art.
+Beautiful decorative wooden board showcasing four hairstyles in the style of traditional Ghanaian Barbershop art.

 - Acrylic on Wood

 Ghana really has given us so much.
 Ghanaian Barber shop art was artistic resourcefulness at its best.
 Starting in the 1930s, before the advent of digital printing, self taught artists painted hairstyles on wooden boards for customers to select their chosen hairstyle from.